'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 GROSS: And what he's carrying.

 FAMUYIWA: And what he's carrying or what he's doing.
-And we're all going to go down because these - you know, the police aren't going to care that I'm a straight-A student and I have all these ambitions.
+And then we're all going to go down ‘cause these - you know, the police aren't going to care that I'm a straight-A student and I have all these ambitions.
 They're just going to see me as a black kid in the car with a gangster (laughter).
 And so the cop pulled us over and the kid pulls out his registration and it turns out this is his mom's car.
-And as everything you sort of find out in life, that there was so much more posturing than actual real gangster (laughter), in this kid 'cause at that moment, he became very polite (laughter), you know, as the cop came over - and and well spoken.
-And then the cop kind of let us go and was like - whatever, I forget - you had a tail light, or something - and let us go.
+And as everything you sort of find out in life, that there was so much more posturing than actual real gangster (laughter) in this kid 'cause at that moment, he became very polite (laughter) you know, as the cop came over - and well-spoken.
+And then the cop kind of let us go and was like whatever -I forget, he had a tail light, or something - and let us go.
 But again, it was just sort of an incident that I know of other people who ended up in that same kind of incident and they didn't get off that way.
 They did get arrested and then that becomes something that's a part of their record forever.
-And so those are the sort of things and they're small, you know?
-And they're innocent.

-GROSS: If you're just joining us, I'm talking to screenwriter and director Rick Famuyiwa, and his new film is called "Dope."
-Let's take a short break here then we'll talk some more.
+DAVIES: Rick Famuyiwa wrote and directed the film “Dope.”
+We’ll hear more of his conversation with Terry in a moment.
 This is FRESH AIR.

 (SOUNDBITE OF MUSIC)

-GROSS: This is FRESH AIR, and if you're just joining us, my guest is Rick Famuyiwa.
-He wrote and directed the new film, "Dope."

-I don't want to get too deep into the plot of the movie, but let's just say that because of a terrible mistake, the three main characters in the movie end up with a backpack full of drugs that they have to figure out what are they going to do with it 'cause they can't very well bring it to the police.
+GROSS: I don't want to get too deep into the plot of the movie, but let's just say that because of a terrible mistake (laughter) that the three main characters in the movie end up with a backpack full of drugs that they have to figure out what are they going to do with it 'cause they can't very well bring it to the police.
 This backpack, now, has a lot of - what is it, MDMA?

 FAMUYIWA: Yes.

 GROSS: And a gun.
-If they take it to the police, like, three young people of color taking it to the police - that's not going to work.
+If they take it to the police - three young people of color taking it to the police - that's not going to work.
 There's like, two sets of gangs out to get it.
 And so, like, they don't know what to do.
 So what's your doorway into the drug aspect of the narrative?

 GROSS: It's part of the dark Internet, like, a kind of black market.